Postgraduate Course: Climate Change Mitigation (online) (PGGE11207)

 Deadline: Monday, week 11.

 Formative assessment will be provided at several points during the course.

-Written feedback on the final report will be provided within 3 weeks of submission.
+Written summative feedback on all assignments will be provided within 3 weeks of submission.

 The academic team also rely on feedback from you to help them continually improve the course.
-This feedback can be given either direct to the course director, or via a class representative.
+This feedback can be given directly to the Course Organiser, Tutor, Programme Director, Personal Tutor or via a class representative.

 |No Exam Information